Adult Admission for a Second Bachelor’s Degree

-- With the availability of the ACT and SAT scores being disrupted by COVID-19, Otterbein has adopted a test optional admission policy for Spring, Summer and Fall terms 2022.
+- With the availability of the ACT and SAT scores being disrupted by COVID-19, Otterbein has adopted a test optional admission policy.
 Students will be able to select if they would or would not like test scores to be used in the evaluation of their admission application.
 Students with high school GPA of 2.75 or lower are encouraged to submit a test score if available.
 Students will not be disadvantaged for the submission of test scores, so, if available, we would recommend submitting official score.

 Application Form Information